owenroberts/mmp270/labs/2-8_Checkpoints_and_Portals.md

 - Export a sprite sheet to be used in Godot

 ## 3. Documentation
-- Take screenshots of a video of the background
-- Post on Open Lab
+- Post sprite sheets on Open Lab